Interactive Statistical Visualization using Adobe Flash

-Figure: Statistics eXplorer applicationss involve the integration of many important taxonomy required to make sense of statistical data – to pursue questions using several famous GeoVis and InfoVis methods, uncover patterns of interests, gain insight, tell-the-story, communicate knowledge to the public at rates resonant.
+Figure: Statistics eXplorer applications involve the integration of important visualization and analytics taxonomy required to make sense of statistical data – to pursue questions using several famous GeoVis and InfoVis methods, uncover patterns of interests, gain insight, tell-a-story and finally communicate knowledge.

 Statistics eXplorer is a web compliant application suite that enables the statistics visualization of socio-economic information at national or detailed territorial level providing clear insight on regional differences and performance within a country and comparison of different areas across countries.
 Statistics eXplorer enables users to explore simultaneously spatial, temporal and multivariate data (both numeric and categorical) from multiple perspectives, to discover interesting relationships, to share their incremental discoveries with colleagues and finally to communicate selected relevant knowledge to other users.
 A Statistics eXplorer application is composed of GeoAnalytics Visualization (GAV) components facilitating a broad collection of dynamic visualization methods developed and integrated for use with the Adobe Flash and Flex development platform.
 In this respect, Statistics eXplorer represents a leading edge tool being adapted to the Internet and used as a web-enabled toolkit by many international (OECD, IMF, Eorostat,..) and national organizations.

 Learn more about eXplorer through these 2 videos: